Prerequisites

 Step 1: Gather information for the OnSIP Trunking User

-You can find this information in the user detail pages under the Users tab in the Phone Configuration section.
+You can find this information in the user detail pages under the Users tab in the Phone Settings section.

 Step 2: Create an OnSIP Trunking user profile with OnSIP Trunking details